pybliometrics-dev/pybliometrics/docs/examples/ContentAffiliationRetrieval.rst

 Content Affiliation Retrieval
 -----------------------------

-:doc:`ContentAffiliationRetrieval <../reference/scopus.ContentAffiliationRetrieval>` implements the `Content Affiliation Retrieval API <https://api.elsevier.com/documentation/AffiliationRetrievalAPI.wadl>`_.
+:doc:`ContentAffiliationRetrieval <../reference/pybliometrics.ContentAffiliationRetrieval>` implements the `Content Affiliation Retrieval API <https://api.elsevier.com/documentation/AffiliationRetrievalAPI.wadl>`_.
 It provides basic information on registered affiliations, like city, country, its members, and more.

 You initialize the class with Scopus' Affiliation ID:

 .. code-block:: python

-    >>> from scopus import ContentAffiliationRetrieval
+    >>> from pybliometrics.scopus import ContentAffiliationRetrieval
     >>> aff = ContentAffiliationRetrieval("60000356")